Movies I hate but everyone else loves

 The music is decent at best.
 Some of the numbers are used for humour, but come off as stupid and corny.
 That being said, a few songs do work well, and the drama itself isn't bad.
 It's just there's no subtlety here.
 There's never a moment where the movie calms down.
 This would've been great during a few of the dramatic scenes, but the editing is so fast, and most of the time the film just feels inconsistent with its tones.

 I can see why people like Moonrise Kingdom.
 It's got a unique style and it's visually quite interesting.
 I'd never seen a Wes Anderson film before Moonrise Kingdom except Fantastic Mr. Fox, so I didn't know what to expect with it.
 I wasn't a huge fan.
 I'm all for a film about young love, but I just couldn't get into this.
 My main complaint is that no one felt relatable or human.
 Films about young love are often something a lot of us can relate to, it brings us back to our childhood.
 The problem with Moonrise Kingdom for me is that the kids behave as if they're 40 years old.
 The romance itself is shoved in our faces, as opposed to keeping it subtle.
-Overall, I can see why most people love the film, but I didn't like it.
+Overall, I can see why most people love the film, but I felt detached from it.
+I found it quite average to be honest.

 I don't hate Les Misérables as much as some of the other movies on this list, but I definitely don't think it is worth a Best Picture nomination.
 Fans of the source material love this film, which isn't surprising.
 All the singing is recorded live on set, with no auto-tune, etc. What does surprise me is a lot of audiences who were unfamiliar with the original seemed to love the film just as much.
 I love musicals, as long as they're well made films and have great songs.
 I can't say that Les Mis is a good musical, I simply can't.